TheCarsonWest/nerd-emoji/Physics/Newton’s Second Law in Rotational Form.md

 3.  **Choose an Axis of Rotation:** Select a convenient axis of rotation.
 Often, the pivot point or the center of mass is a good choice.
 4.  **Calculate Net Torque ($\sum \tau$):** For each force, determine the torque it produces about the chosen axis.
 Remember that torques causing counter-clockwise rotation are conventionally positive, and clockwise torques are negative.
 Sum these torques to find the net torque.
 5.  **Determine Rotational Inertia ($I$):** Use the appropriate formula for the object's geometry and mass distribution, relative to the chosen axis of rotation.
 (You might need to use the parallel-axis theorem if the axis of rotation is not through the center of mass.)
-6.  **Apply $\sum \tau = I \alpha$:** Substitute the calculated net torque and rotational inertia into the equation to solve for the angular acceleration ($\alpha$).
+6.  **Apply$\sum \tau = I \alpha$:** Substitute the calculated net torque and rotational inertia into the equation to solve for the angular acceleration ($\alpha$).

 This rotational form of Newton's Second Law is indispensable for analyzing systems like pulleys with mass, rolling objects (in conjunction with [[Rolling]]), and any scenario where objects undergo angular acceleration due to applied torques.
-It perfectly complements [[Rotational Equilibrium and Newton’s First Law in Rotational Form]], which deals with cases where $\sum \tau = 0$.
+It perfectly complements [[Rotational Equilibrium and Newton’s First Law in Rotational Form]], which deals with cases where$\sum \tau = 0$.